cstepin/SpotifyRecs/README.md

 	[x] Figure out how to get song recommendation from what the PyTorch model gives back.

 GOAL: Get the above end-to-end complete by the end of this week

-(Optional)
-- Start working on second algorithm (pulling information from multiple APIs)
-	- The algorithm will pull results from multiple API's then try to find the maximum intersection (if any exists) of artists similar to the the users' inputted artists.

 - Start researching how to do comparison matrix for algorithms
 - Also start working on Unit tests for algorithms
 	- Especially for the Pytorch model, unit tests are very important

 Week 4 *Goal* — have a mostly-complete app
 - [x] Figure out how to play bits of sound / YouTube or Spotify music in the swiping window
-- (Maybe) figure out how to export the album into a different window
+- [x] Figure out how to export the album into a different window

 Week 5
 - Style the app to make it look nice